 Everyone has heard about the mystery of the Bermuda Triangle, an enigmatic area in the Atlantic Ocean where vessels and aircraft disappear under unknown circumstances.

 Here are 7 possible explanations of the mystery of the Bermuda triangle, some more feasible than others:

 Officially, the Atlantic Undersea Test and Evaluation Center (AUTEC) is a company engaged in testing of submarines and weapons.
 But there is a theory according to which this company is a means of the government to contact extraterrestrial civilizations and test various alien technologies.

 Sounds unlikable, but some people believe this might be true.

 2. Compass points to geographic, not magnetic north

 Bermuda Triangle is one of two places on Earth where the magnetic compass points to true (geographic), not magnetic north.
 Usually, when plotting the ship, sailors take this difference into account.

 So in those areas where the compass works in a different way. it is easier to get lost and crash into a reef.

 According to this version, 11,000 years ago, a comet fell on the bottom of the ocean, exactly at the point of the famous Bermuda Triangle.
 The celestial body could have unusual electromagnetic properties, capable of disabling aircraft engines and navigation devices.

 According to this theory, an alien ship is hiding in the deep sea in order to study us and our technology.
 Or there is a kind of “gateway” to another dimension, unknown to humans.
-At some moment the ”door” opens and pulls ships and airplanes into it.
+At the right moment, the ”door” opens and pulls ships and airplanes into it!